California Residential Solar

 Your roof does need to qualify, but we inspect it for free.
 If it needs work, there are situations where we can roll the cost of a re-roof into a PPA.
 Some homeowners end up with a new roof, battery backup, and lower monthly electricity costs — all with no upfront payment.
 Even if something unexpected came up with your roof after installation, you would not pay anything for any related repairs or damage.

-I already have solar under NEM 1.0 or NEM 2.0.
-Can I add more panels?
+I already have solar — can I add more panels or a battery?

 How long is the contract for a PPA?